-The Toronto Dermatology Centre is one of the top places in Canada to manage your keratosis pilaris (KP).
-Our staff of outstanding dermatologists and estheticians can offer both a comprehensive assessment and diagnosis of your skin, but also discuss all the treatment options including: prescription creams, over the counter treatments (e.g. Akerat cream), and physician-grade skin products exclusive to our clinic.
+The Toronto Dermatology Centre is one of the best places to manage your keratosis pilaris (KP).
+Our staff of outstanding doctors and estheticians can offer both a comprehensive assessment and diagnosis of your skin, plus also discuss all the treatment options including: prescription creams, over the counter treatments (e.g. Akerat cream), and physician-grade skin products exclusive to our clinic.

 Keratosis pilaris (KP) is a very common skin condition, with up to 40% of the population affected.
 Keratosis pilaris is an often inherited form of mild eczema, characterized by tiny bumps on the outer areas of the upper arms; less commonly, the thighs, buttocks or cheeks can be affected.
 Usually there is a sandpaper type of roughness to the skin, and sometimes the skin can have a red or brown discolouration to it.
 Keratosis pilaris is only occasionally itchy, but otherwise it is only significant cosmetically.